tomgagnier/advent-of-code-2022/src/main/kotlin/dec07/README.md

 --- Part Two ---

-Now, you're ready to choose a directory to delete.
+Now, you're ready to choose a directory to delete.[NoSpaceLeftOnDeviceTest.kt](NoSpaceLeftOnDeviceTest.kt)

 The total disk space available to the filesystem is 70000000.
 To run the update, you need unused space of at least 30000000.
 You need to find a directory you can